The best hotels in Abuja

 Millennium Park is a 15-minute drive for evening walks.
 The Arts and Crafts Village on Umaru Dikko Street is worth an afternoon for something to bring home.
 Avoid the Central Business District for a romantic break. it's all offices and government buildings.
 Asokoro every time.

-Abuja's best neighborhoods
+Abuja's best hotel regions

 Maitama and Wuse 2 are where the serious hotels are.
 If you're here for business or want easy access to the best restaurants and embassies, start there and work outward.